ckane30691/Shroom-Crossing/README.md

 Your only hope is to score spore points by crossing the board to the river as many times as possible!
 ![](https://s3-us-west-1.amazonaws.com/shroom-crossing/Score.PNG)

-Watch out for enemies, the longer you play the faster they get.
+Watch out for enemies, the longer you play the faster they get!
 ![](https://s3-us-west-1.amazonaws.com/shroom-crossing/enemy.PNG)

 ## Architecture & Technologies